Jon-Richards/jon-richards.github.io/README.md

 browser extensions.
 ```$ npm run build:dev```

+> Dev tools used during development are React DevTools and Redux DevTools.
+Both
+are available for various browsers.

-**Build for production** - Better minification and debugging tools are excluded
+**Build for production** - Better minification, debugging tools are excluded
 from the bundle.
 ```$ npm run build:dist```